WHAT IS LUPUS?

 - Keep a journal.
 Make regular notes about your impairment, level of function, and treatments.

-- If you need assistance, contact an attorney who specializes in Social Security Disability.
+- If you need assistance, contact an attorney with experience in Social Security Disability.
+In South Louisiana?
+Give us a call at 985-240-9773 or take our quick disability eligibility quiz.

 If you're preparing to apply for Social Security disability or appeal a claim denial, I've written a book 9 Mistakes that Can Disable Your Social Security Disability Claim.
 This is a helpful and informative guide that will guide you through some of the common mistakes and errors that lead to unfavorable Social Security Disability decisions.
 Don't make a costly mistake that could cause you to lose the benefits that you need to survive!
 I'd love to send you a copy.
 Just click here to receive your free copy of my book 9 Mistakes That Can Disable Your Social Security Disability Claim.